-A school-wide weekly update is distributed on Sundays.
-Campus-specific newsletters are published bi-monthly and distributed on Mondays.
-Athletic newsletters are published weekly on Fridays.
-Anyone who wishes to include information in this newsletter should contact the Director of Advancement.
+A school-wide weekly update is distributed on Fridays.
+Anyone who wishes to include information in this newsletter should contact the Main Office with the information.
 Families are encouraged to consult the website on a regular basis as it is updated with important school announcements.